Cask Ale Guide 2023

-Cask ale is without doubt the unyielding patron of British brewing.
-It’s rich history dates back through the Middle Ages and right up to 2020 where the art of brewing and serving cask ale lives on.
+Cask ale is without doubt the patron of British brewing.
+It’s rich history dates back through the Middle Ages and right up to 2023 where the art of brewing and serving cask ale lives on.

-There’s no denying that cask ale started to dwindle in the mid-1900s, sparking the creation of the Campaign for Real Ale (CAMRA) in 1971 who’ve since stimulated a renaissance period from their initial quest for better quality ale.
+There’s no denying that cask ale started to dwindle in the mid-1900s, sparking the creation of the Campaign for Real Ale (CAMRA) in 1971.
+We’ve since seen a renaissance period in cask beer from CAMRA’s initial quest for better quality ale.

-In recent years there has been a swelling of interest in beer types and styles with a variety of adventurous ingredients making their way into brews, which has started to halt the decline in the overall beer market, although cask ale still faces an uphill battle.
-Statistics show a drop in 2018 sales down from 2.7m hectolitres to 2.4m hectolitres.
-Despite the drop, Joseph Holt are as passionate as ever about cask – make sure you take a look at our six cask ale special 170 programme.
+In recent years there has been a swelling of interest in different beer types and styles with a variety of adventurous ingredients making their way into brews.
+This started to halt the decline in the overall beer market, although cask ale still faces an uphill battle.
+Statistics show a recent drop in cask ale sales from 2.4m hectolitres to 1.1m hectolitres.
+Despite the drop, Joseph Holt are as passionate as ever about brewing and selling cask ale in all of our pubs!

 A few misconceptions have been picked up over the years on what cask ale is, how it tastes, looks and the market it caters for, largely due to quality issues and poor cellar management.
 We answer some of these misunderstandings in a FAQ-type section at the bottom of this article.